Come out to support one of our own, Cole Malone.

 The Centers for Disease and Control (CDC) and their Heads Up Campaign has an online training program as well to teach coaches how to identify potential concussions and what to do if an athlete sustains one.
-Coaches please click the link to go to the CDC site and enroll in the 30 minute training as it is mandatory for every adult coach and team parent.
-Please email a copy of the certificate to: Vice President Josh Strikowski - >firstname.lastname@example.org
+Coaches please click the link: CDC site and enroll in the 30 minute training as it is mandatory for every adult coach and team parent.
+Please send a scan copy to firstname.lastname@example.org

 It's the job of every parent to help their children get as far as possible in life.
 This is likely linked to the survival instinct of all species on the planet.
 Pretty powerful stuff.